-- Performance for mental health related indicators was in line with local and national averages. - Performance for dementia related indicators was higher than local and national averages. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia.
+- Performance for dementia and mental health related indicators for 2016 / 2017 was below local and national averages.
+However, the practice provided us with unverified data during our inspection to show that they had significantly improved by 31 March 2018. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia.